- Bring your own PLA and make sure your name is written on it

 - You have confirmed readiness with the student assistant or lab supervisor.

-- To retrieve the password email both Dr. Fadda and Andrew Nacy (emails listed below).
+- Email both Dr. Fadda and Andrew Nacy (emails listed below).
 The email should be addressed to both Dr. Fadda and Andrew and the subject line should be “3D Printer Computer Access.”

-- In the email, please state that you would like to access the Bambu Lab printers available in the workshop, that you have read the instructions and watched the videos in their entirety, and that you would like access to the computer to print.
+- In the email, please state that you would like to access the Bambu Lab printers available in the project workshop, that you have read the instructions and watched the videos in their entirety, and that you would like access to the computer to print.

 Support